Logging

 Notes

-• H: Found through heuristics.
+• H: Found by a heuristic

-• *: Found by solving subproblems through branching.
+• *: Found by branching (subproblem) search

 Best solution : 60.000000000